Digital Cadetship Program

 Support and coaching

-You will have support from your supervisor and a dedicated career coach to give you the best chance of success.
+You will have support from your supervisor and a dedicated career liaison to give you the best chance of success.

 Your supervisor will provide guidance and feedback on day-to-day work and help you understand how your work is contributing to the agency’s goals.

-Your career coach (career development and support officer) will help you with your studies and job skills.
+Your career liaison will help you with your studies and job skills.
 They will help guide your professional development towards a successful and rewarding career.

 You will also get to network with other cadets and develop professional relationships that will support you throughout your career.